duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 ## Cast YouTube Audio to Moode
-Trigger generating the .m4a directly, clearing the current playlist and playing the file as soon as it's ready!
+Trigger generating the .m4a directly from a desktop or tablet/phone browser, clearing the current playlist and playing the file as soon as it's ready!
 An API call to essentially cast audio to Moode from YouTube.

 ```
 Cast a Tiny Desk stream by Sylvan Esso into "YouTube Play" playlist